traefik-workshops/traefik-hub-gitops/README.md

 1. [kubectl](https://github.com/kubernetes/kubectl) command-line tool installed and configured to access the cluster
 2. [gh](https://cli.github.com/) command-line tool installed and configured with your account
 3. [Flux CD](https://fluxcd.io/flux/cmd/) command-line tool installed.
 4. A Kubernetes cluster running.

-In this tutorial, we'll use [kind](https://kind.sigs.k8s.io).
+In this tutorial, you'll use [kind](https://kind.sigs.k8s.io).
 You may also use alternatives like [k3d](https://k3d.io/), cloud providers or others.

 kind requires some configuration to use an IngressController on localhost, see the following example: